Marcy Walker: Acting background

-In 1981, Walker was cast in her first acting job on a daytime serial as Liza Colby on the ABC Television soap opera, All My Children.
+In 1981, Walker was cast in her first acting job on a daytime serial, as Liza Colby on the ABC Television soap opera All My Children, making her debut on November 13.
 (She had turned down an offer to join the cast of As the World Turns.)
 She was honored with two Outstanding Supporting Actress Daytime Emmy nominations in 1983 and 1984.
-After a successful three-year run, she decided to leave the show for other opportunities.
-She was replaced promptly with actress Alice Haining, as Liza Colby on the show.
+After a three-year run, she decided to leave the show for other opportunities.
+Walker's role was then recast with Alice Haining.

-In 1984, Walker created another popular soap opera role in the form of Eden Capwell on Santa Barbara.
-Her character, partnered with A Martinez's character, Cruz Castillo, became one of the period's most popular supercouples.
+In 1984, Walker created another soap opera role, in the form of Eden Capwell, on Santa Barbara.
+Her character was partnered with A Martinez's character Cruz Castillo.
+They became one of the period's most popular supercouples.
 For this role, Walker received three more Daytime Emmy nominations, this time in the category of Outstanding Lead Actress.
-She won the award in 1989 for an emotional storyline in which her character was brutally beaten and raped.
+She won the award in 1989 for an storyline in which her character was beaten and raped.
 She left the show in 1991.

 In 1993, she started playing the role of Tangie Hill on Guiding Light.
 While the role was created specifically for Walker, the character didn't catch on with the audience and Walker declined to renew her contract.
-Walker left the show in mid-1995 before making a long-awaited comeback appearance as Liza Colby on All My Children in September of that year.
+Walker left the show in mid-1995, before making a comeback appearance as Liza Colby on All My Children in September of that year.
 In 2001, she was nominated for another Outstanding Lead Actress Daytime Emmy award.

-On August 5, 2004, The Wilton Bulletin, a Connecticut newspaper, reported Walker's intention to become a full-time children's ministry director at Hope Church in Wilton, Connecticut, upon the expiration of her ABC Television contract the following September.
+On August 5, 2004, The Wilton Bulletin, a Connecticut newspaper, reported that Walker had intention to become a full-time children's ministry director at Hope Church in Wilton, Connecticut, upon the expiration of her ABC Television contract the following September.
 The actress had been interviewed for the article on July 20, 2004.
 On August 20, 2004, Dan J Kroll of soapcentral.com reported that Walker's All My Children contract had not been renewed.
 Her farewell appearance on All My Children aired on September 28, 2004.